FuckinClown/Fclown-Utils/README.md

 This is sorta meant for individual account editing/dumping and not mass disruption, unless you have the secret key

 **THERE WILL BE BUGS** This is still a 1.0.X release and it is NOT super polished, especially the secret key section
+## Usage/Examples

+Ignore all other files than ``main.py``, that is what you have to run

+all other files are dependencies or liberaries so the main file isnt 2k+ lines long

 ## WIP Features

 There are way too many features to add